danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    It can be used to save time when building README files for yourself
+    This generator can be used to save you some time when creating a README for your project.
+That wayyou never have to start from scratch
 </p>

 <h2 id="license">